 Presentation by the employer

-Often, the Assessment Centre will start with a presentation by the employer describing the organisation, their graduate scheme and career progression opportunities.
+Often, an assessment centre will start with a presentation by the employer describing the organisation, their graduate scheme and career progression opportunities.
 Generally, you are not assessed during this activity but pay close attention to what is said as it may be useful to you at a later stage (perhaps during one of the activities).
-Look interested and ask questions too.
+Look interested and ask questions.

 These are initial exercises to get everyone working together.
 These might involve a short presentation or group task to build rapport.